-But just a few years later, on Thanksgiving Day when Chris was 12 years old, his dad suddenly passed away.
+But on Thanksgiving Day just a few years later, his dad suddenly passed away.
+Chris was only 12 years old.

 “At that point when he died, that’s when everything that he had ever taught me just hit me all at once, like a ton of bricks,” Chris says.

-Chris shares how, in his middle school years, he was short, with big feet, and wasn’t a star athlete.
+Chris shares how, in his middle school years, he was short, had big feet, and wasn’t a star athlete.

 “Nobody believed that I could play basketball, but I knew it was something I wanted to do,” Chris admits.
 “I knew it was like my father told me, if you want it, you have to make it happen.”

 It was this attitude that brought Chris from third string to first string on his high school team.
-It was that attitude that caught the attention of college scouts, and led to Chris getting a college basketball scholarship.
+It was this attitude that caught the attention of college scouts and led to Chris getting a college basketball scholarship.

-And it was this attitude that lead Chris and his team to beat North Carolina in the second round of the NCAA championship—a wild upset.
+And it was this attitude that led Chris and his team to beat North Carolina in the second round of the NCAA championship—a wild upset.

 “Nobody outside of the core guys on the team believed we could win,” Chris says.
 “I’m really proud of that accomplishment, and it’s all because I was willing to dive on the ground and work hard,” he laughs.